 “How did it get so late so soon?
 Its night before its afternoon.
 December is here before its June.
 My goodness how the time has flewn.
 How did it get so late so soon?”Dr. Seuss

 I asked my son this morning about his feelings on time.
 He gave a groan and said, “I wish you had asked me that five years ago.”
-He’s still a pup, on the cusp of turning 30.
+He’s still a pup, having just turned 30.
 But he’s feeling the time pinch in a demanding job that is keeping him busy.
 The tyranny of Chronos time is felt by those who are young too.

 If you feel that time is slipping away, switch your focus from Chronos time to Kairos time.